Bodangora Wind Farm

 The Project Application was on public display in the Wellington Shire Council between 8 June - 6 August 2012.

-Project application documents are availableto viewon the website of the NSW Department of Planning & Infrastructure.
+Project application documents are availableto viewon the website of the NSW Department of Planning & Infrastructure (the Department).

 Infigen received Project Approval from the NSW Planning Assessment Commission for the proposed Bodangora wind farm in August 2013.
 Project application documents are available to viewhere.